-- shareholders who held shares entitling to more than 10% in the total number of votes in the Company as at the date of adopting a resolution of the General Shareholders' Meeting; - shareholders co-acting with shareholders defined in the point above based on agreements concerning joint voting rights attached to the shares.
+- shareholders who held shares entitling to more than 10% in the total number of votes in the Company as at the date of adopting a resolution of the General Shareholders' Meeting; - rights attached to the shares.

 For the purposes of voting rights restrictions, the votes of the shareholders being parent companies or subsidiaries will be added up in line with the principles specified in the By-laws.